Skip to main content

 (cell, ()) ~udict_set_ref(cell dict, int key_len, int index, cell value) asm(value index dict key_len) "DICTUSETREF";

-Similar to dict_set but with the value set to a reference to cell value.
+This is similar to dict_set, but it sets the value to a reference of cell value.

 dict_get?